-- A few spots remain open for upcoming solo/ensemble events.
+- A few spots are open for upcoming solo/ensemble events.
+(Feb.
+7)

 We thank you for helping us make these events smooth and meaningful for the students.

 The final schedule for Feb.
 7th is posted on the band website.
 (Highlighted entries indicate a time change from the draft to the final schedule.)